ITEZEE-TUTORIALS/Mosaic-business-suite/README.md

 The architecture consists of multiple interconnected components:

 1. **Frontend (Mosaic Web Client)**
-    - Built using Angular and hosted on Digital Ocean.
+    - Built using Angular and hosted on the cloud.
     - Provides a responsive user interface.
     - Accessible via this link: [Mosaic Web Client](https://mosaic-web-client-v2-s7yq7.ondigitalocean.app)